altruios/namshubettulpa/public/namshubettuple/the-undernet.md

 Or recognize things...
 But they think they do."
 *Rossin paced back and forth... *
-"R::This isn't good.
+'R::This is not good.
-He's considering if you're with them, infiltrating" *Rossin continued to pace and Martha fiddled around with the gun.*
+He is considering if you are with them, infiltrating' *Rossin continued to pace and Martha fiddled around with the gun.*
 *Locating and making sure the safety was on, she tucking it behind her pants.*
 "M::So what now?"